 Air traffic control plays a critical role in aviation safety.
 Air traffic controllers must undergo extensive training and follow a detailed set of rules and regulations; and when they make mistakes, their employers can be held fully accountable.

 Failure to properly fuel the aircraft, failure to conduct mandatory inspections, failure to perform maintenance and repairs, and other forms of flight service negligence are all potential causes of aviation accidents.

 Despite the comprehensive maintenance requirements and pre-flight inspections required under federal aviation regulations, engine failure remains a common cause of aviation accidents.
 In most cases, engine failures can be avoided with proper care – and when they occur, victims deserve to recover their injury-related losses.

 Along with engine failures, various other mechanical failures can also lead to aviation accidents.
 From dangerous and defective airplane components to inadequate aircraft maintenance, there are numerous different types of mechanical issues that can lead to dangerous malfunctions.

 The failure of a plane’s landing gear is a known mechanical issue that results in aviation accidents.
 Design and manufacturing defects, inadequate maintenance, and failure to perform necessary repairs can all lead to landing gear failure – which can have devastating results.

 Almost a quarter of all commercial aviation accidents occur during preflight taxi and takeoff.
-When an airplane crashes or stops abruptly, passengers can suffer traumatic injuries from impact with the seats in front of them, being hit by loose objects, or colliding with other passengers.
+When an airplane crashes or stops abruptly, passengers can suffer traumatic injuries from the impact of the seats in front of them, being hit by loose objects, or colliding with other passengers.

 Despite knowing that they can put others’ lives at risk, pilots, air traffic controllers, grounds crew, and other aviation workers perform their jobs under the influence of alcohol, sleep medications, and other drugs with alarming frequency.